nearst/laconia/packages/laconia-core/README.md

 ## Features

 * Dependency injection
+* Caching for heavy instance creation
-* Reduce boilerplate code that is needed to avoid common Lambda programming error
+* Reduce boilerplate code
+* Avoid common Lambda programming error

 One of the problem in AWS Lambda is the `UnhandledPromiseRejectionWarning` problem where [you can't throw an error out of your handler function](https://stackoverflow.com/questions/49894595/unhandled-promise-rejection-on-aws-lambda-with-async-await).